Murung Raya Regency

-Murung Raya Regency is the most northerly of the thirteen regencies (kabupaten) which (together with the independent city of Palangkaraya) comprise the province of Central Kalimantan on the island of Borneo, Indonesia.
+Murung Raya Regency is the most northerly and geographically the largest of the thirteen regencies (kabupaten) which (together with the independent city of Palangkaraya) comprise the province of Central Kalimantan on the island of Borneo, Indonesia.
 It was created on 10 April 2002 from the former northwestern two-thirds of the North Barito Regency.
 The capital of the regency is the town of Puruk Cahu.
-The regency covers an area of 23,700 km^{2} and had a population of 96,857 inhabitants at the 2010 census (an increase from 74,050 within the current area at the previous census in 2000) and 111,527 at the 2020 census; the official estimate as at mid 2023 was 116,621 (comprising 60,429 males and 56,192 females).
+The regency covers an area of 23,700 km^{2} and had a population of 96,857 inhabitants at the 2010 census (an increase from 74,050 within the current area at the previous census in 2000) and 111,527 at the 2020 census; the official estimate as at mid 2025 was 120,222 (comprising 62,166 males and 58,056 females).

 Administrative districts

-Murung Raya Regency consists of ten districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as at mid 2023.
+Murung Raya Regency consists of ten districts (kecamatan), tabulated below with their areas and population totals from the 2010 census and the 2020 census, together with the official estimates as at mid 2025.
 The 2020 figures for the districts are rounded to the nearest 100 people.
 The table also includes the locations of the district administrative centres, the number of administrative villages in each district (a total of 116 rural desa and 9 urban kelurahan), and its postal codes.